• Skip to primary navigation

 John Knox

-By August of 1560 John Knox had demanded that all altars be cleansed of iconography and to “purge the kirks of all kind of monuments of idolatrye.”
-Consequently much of Glasgow Cathedral’s stained glass windows and paintings were destroyed.
+By August of 1560, John Knox had demanded that all altars be cleansed of iconography and to “purge the kirks of all kind of monuments of idolatrye.”
+Consequently, many of the stained glass windows and paintings were destroyed.

 Defeat of Mary Queen of Scots